WebEngage/react-value-link/README.md

    },
    render: function() {
        var that = this;

-       /*
-        * ValueLink(data, onChange)
-        *     data - object whose constituent values need to be binded to <input> elements
-        *     onChange - a callback that is called when anything changes within data and which is passed the changed data object
-        *   returns a function that can be used to create bindings */ var link = ValueLink(this.state.values, function(values) { that.setState({values: values}) } );
+       var link = ValueLink(this.state.values, function(values) { that.setState({values: values}) } );

        // a partial valueLink binding which can be sent (as props) to child components that understand only a sub portion of the data structure